 One commonly studied effect of heat stress in dairy cows is the reduced food intake and milk yield.
 Cows will sweat and breathe more and stand for longer periods throughout the day.
 This disrupts rest patterns and leaves less energy to produce milk.
 In addition, a cow will eat less and reduce the amount of milk it produces to generate less heat.
 This results in a double impact on the feed efficiency and milk production.

 Studies show that the modern threshold for the optimal milk yield of a dairy cow is around a THI score of 68.
 Above this threshold, milk production will start to decrease.
 The University of Wisconsin demonstrated this effect using a table with the average loss in milk production per cow per day.
 On a day with a max THI score of 75, 2.5 pounds (1.1L) of milk production could be lost per cow per day.
 This calculation takes into account that the THI remained above the 68 threshold for 8 hours.
 Reducing the exposure to heat stress to only 2 hours in turn would result in a 50% lower loss of milk of around 1 pound per cow per day (0.5L).
-For the formula and research results used in this example, view the full paper here.
+To see the formula and research results used in this example, view the full paper here.

 Besides a direct effect, heat stress will also decrease the milk production of a cow in the days after.
 “In a 2011 study conducted at the University of Florida, a group of cows subjected to heat stress during their dry period produced an average of 11 pounds (5L) per cow per day less during the subsequent lactation than those that received cooling.”
 Source: Dairy Cooling: The Benefits and Strategies